This one seems to be doing the rounds at the moment.

 Dona finally tries asking the Buddha if he could be described using a non-divine category — a human being.
 The Buddha denies that he is this.

-So while something like this dialogue is recorded in the Buddhist scriptures, the terms have been changed a lot, and so I’m going to regard this as a Fake Buddha Quote, or at least a Fakish Buddha Quote.
+So while something like this dialogue is recorded in the Buddhist scriptures, the terms have been changed a lot, and so I’m going to regard this as a Fake Buddha Quote.

 But let’s take a moment to go back to the sutta.
 The Buddha not only denies that he is a devine being, but he says in effect that he is indefinable.
 He’s not even definable as a human being.